 To reduce the large power flow fluctuations and thus the duration of the cascade, the delayed control packets should have a smaller effect on the load change of a line.
 Thus the power grid can more quickly reach normal status.
-Following this control policy, we can drive the cumulative power line operating condition with the control amount decreasing with the packet delay.
+Following this control scheme, we can drive the cumulative power line operating condition with the control amount decreasing with the packet delay.

-To realize this control policy, we first define a controllability vector $\mathbf{c}$ .
-For a node i, the controllability factor $c_i$ is set based on the difference between the estimated transmission delay

-$\delta(\pi_i)$ of a control packet to the node and a parameter $\Delta$ .
-During a favorable network status, there is low delay variation and $\Delta$ can be set to the expected average delay of all nodes in the grid.
-When nodes experience longer than expected delays the operator can set $\Delta$ accordingly using the average of the measured past transmission delays.
+To realize this control scheme, we first define a controllability vector c.
+For a node i, the controllability factor c_i is set based on the difference between the estimated transmission delay $\delta(\pi_i)$ of a control packet to the node and a parameter Δ .
+During a favorable network status, there is low delay variation and Δ can be set to the expected average delay of all nodes in the grid.
+When nodes experience longer than expected delays the operator can set Δ accordingly using the average of the measured past transmission delays.

 We introduce this controllability factor to determine how much load shedding should be performed for a specific node in order to address a failure.
-More specifically, we would like the control policy to set low power changes, and consequently create less effect on the grid, to nodes whose delays exceed $\Delta$ .
+More specifically, we would like the control scheme to set low power changes, and consequently create less effect on the grid, to nodes whose delays exceed Δ .
 On the other hand, nodes experiencing low delays can perform more shedding so that larger power flow changes occur as fast as possible.
-To induce such a shedding behavior, we define $c_i$ as an exponential function of the difference between the expected delay and the delay experienced by the node to be controlled as follows:
+To induce such a shedding behavior, we define c_i as an exponential function of the difference between the expected delay and the delay experienced by the node to be controlled as follows:

-$$c_i = e^{\delta(\pi_i) - \Delta}.
-(3)$$
+$$c_i = e^{\delta(\pi_i) - \Delta}.$$ (3)

 The exponential function allows us to rapidly reduce the shedding at nodes whose delay values grow larger than the expected.
-Using (3), we can derive a control policy to minimize the power changes in the grid, while considering the effect that the communication network has on the development of cascading failures as a result of these changes.
-We build control policies that achieve this goal with the following linear program:
+Using (3), we can derive a control scheme to minimize the power changes in the grid, while considering the effect that the communication network has on the development of cascading failures as a result of these changes.
+We build control policies that achieve this goal by solving the following problem: